Canada–United States international border vista: History

 The vista was the result of a larger border maintenance plan officially agreed upon by the two nations in treaties signed in 1908 and 1925 (the vista had existed, unofficially, since the 1800s).
 The International Boundary Commission (IBC) was created by the treaties, with members from both nations, and mandated to clearly demarcate the international border.
 In more populous, less forested areas, this was accomplished largely with signs, monuments, physical barriers, and service roads; but the mountainous terrain and wilderness conditions in certain areas made that approach impractical, thus the 20-foot-wide track of deforestation was adopted as a solution.

 Maintenance

 Each country is responsible for funding the maintenance of 10 ft on either side of the center-line.
 The IBC reports a $1.4 million annual budget (total amount for all border maintenance, including vista clearing).
-The American half of this equates to about one half cent per tax payer each year.
+The American half of this equates to about one half cent per taxpayer each year.
 Every six years the vista undergoes an extensive cut-back of any encroaching wilderness.